GDemay/bee-fastapi/README.md

 # User Registration API

 Production-ready FastAPI application for user registration with email verification using Resend.

-Project is available online: https://bee-fastapi-development.up.railway.app/
+Project is available online: [https://bee-fastapi-development.up.railway.app/](https://bee-fastapi-development.up.railway.app/).
+This service sends you an email (likely to your spam folder) via Resend.

 ## Architecture